 A road trip is the best way to explore the countryside of Greece and the ideal time to do that is spring or early autumn, when nature is at its best and the temperatures are still mild.

-The mountainous areas of the greek mainland are significantly less warm than areas located close to the sea during the summer and most of them, particularly the ones situated on the northern part of Greece, are mainly considered winter resorts: areas such as Arachova in Parnassos and Pelion are popular during Christmas and the rest of the winter as they usually get snowy and they offer some decent skiing and snowboarding opportunities.
+The mountainous areas of the Greek mainland are significantly less warm than areas located close to the sea during the summer and most of them, particularly the ones situated in the northern part of Greece, are mainly considered winter resorts: areas such as Arachova in Parnassos and Pelion are popular during Christmas and the rest of the winter as they usually get snowy and they offer some decent skiing and snowboarding opportunities.

 Bear in mind that heavy snowfall can affect transfers by making driving quite challenging and, in some cases, small mountainous villages may get temporarily cut off by the snow.

 Visit during Holidays and Festivals

-Most celebrations and fairs are religion-oriented and take place during the summer, with the most significant one being the Assumption, on August 15th.
+Most celebrations and fairs are religion-oriented and take place during the summer, with the most significant one being the Dormition of the Virgin Mary on August 15th.
 This is a great opportunity to join the locals and have fun the traditional way.

 Although Greece is not the first destination that comes to your mind when thinking about Christmas, numerous mountainous areas such as Karpenisi, Pelion, Drama and Trikala turn into true winter wonderlands on the occasion of Christmas, while the Nea Year’s Eve firework show in Athens is quite impressive.

-If you choose this time of the year for your trip to Greece, keep in mind that rural destinations get busy and the streets of big cities are empty, while museums and other attractions might be closed for a few days.
-(Note that Orthodox dates for easter may vary from the Catholic one)
+If you choose this time of the year for your trip to Greece, keep in mind that rural destinations get busy and the streets of big cities are relatively empty, while museums and other attractions might be closed for a few days.
+(Note that Orthodox dates for Easter may differ from the Catholic ones).

 Another great time to visit the Greek countryside is May Day, when most of the locals take some spare time to reconnect with nature and enjoy the delightful springtime.